chappyhome/json-to-ffmpeg-1/docs/NARRATION.md

-# Narration with Subtitles
+# Narration with Soft Subtitles

 ## Overview

-The `narration` audio type enables voiceover/dialogue with synchronized subtitle support.
-This feature is perfect for tutorials, documentaries, presentations, and any content requiring spoken narration with on-screen text.
+The `narration` audio type enables voiceover/dialogue with synchronized soft subtitle support.
+This feature is perfect for tutorials, documentaries, presentations, and any content requiring spoken narration with player-controllable subtitles.

+**Soft Subtitles (Embedded Streams)** are subtitles embedded as separate streams in the video container.
+Unlike hardcoded subtitles, they:
+- ✅ Can be toggled on/off by the player
+- ✅ Support multiple languages in one video file
+- ✅ Don't require video re-encoding (extremely fast)
+- ✅ Work directly with HTTP URLs (no download needed)
+- ❌ Have minimal styling control (player-dependent)

 ## Features